-My supervisors have gently encouraged me to explore my practice, including my personal responses to the work I do and the people I work with and I credit the process of supervision in enabling me to become a better interpreter as well as a better person.
+My supervisors have gently encouraged me to explore my practice, including my personal responses to the work I do and the people I work with.
+I credit the process of supervision for enabling me to become a better interpreter as well as a better person.

-Supervision made such a difference to me both personally and professionally that I decided to train as a Professional Supervisor as I wanted to offer the same support to colleagues.
-I qualified in 2009 after completing a PGCert at Manchester University and offer supervision to Sign and Spoken Language Interpreters and allied professionals such as lip speakers, teaching assistants, Support Workers and CSWs.
+Supervision made such a difference to me both personally and professionally that I decided to train as a professional supervisor.
+I qualified in 2009 after completing a PGCert at Manchester University, and I offer supervision to sign and spoken language interpreters and allied professionals such as lip speakers, teaching assistants, support workers, and CSWs.